m3tac0de/home-assistant-sofabaton-x1s/README.md

 ## Configuration flow (what you’ll see)

-1. HA discovers `Sofabaton X1S`.
+1. HA discovers `Sofabaton X1S` via mDNS and asks you to confirm, **or** you start the flow manually.
-2. You start the integration.
-3. The integration lists all `_x1hub._udp.local.` hubs it can see.
-4. You pick your hub by **name** (and optionally IP/port).
+2. If you started the flow manually, you provide the hub’s IP, port, and a name for the entry.
-5. Global proxy options are shown (proxy base port, hub-listen base).
+3. Global proxy options are shown (proxy base port, hub-listen base).
 Defaults usually work.
 6. The integration creates:
    - 1 device (“\<your hub name\>”)
    - activity select